9 Best Free Online Image Annotation Tools (2026)

 Upload any screenshot to Vidocu's free image annotator to add arrows, text, blur, and shapes in your browser.
 No signup, no watermark.

-This guide compares the seven best free online image annotation tools in 2026.
-Every tool on this list runs entirely in your browser, with no desktop install required.
+This guide compares the nine best free online image annotation tools in 2026.
+Every tool on this list runs in the browser (some also offer optional desktop apps), so there is no required install.
 Whether you're filing a bug report, building a tutorial, or creating an SOP from a screen recording, there is one here that fits.

 How to Annotate an Image Online (30-Second Answer)